 The Pyrenean Mastiff is not the same as the Great Pyrenees, though they both originated from the same mountainous region.
-And as big as the Great Pyrenees is, the mastiff is much larger – weighing up to 180 pounds!
+And as big as the Great Pyrenees is, the mastiff is much larger – weighing up to 180 pounds as an adult!

 Majestic and thick, the frame of the Pyrenean will make you reminiscent of wild bears.
 Though they may look dangerous, they’re actually gentle and even-tempered dogs.
 At least, with their humans.
 We can’t say the same for wild wolves.

-However, the coats of the Pyrenean Mastiff are long and beautiful, though we recommend you brush them regularly.
+However, the coats of the Pyrenean Mastiff are long and beautiful, though we recommend you brush the dog regularly.
 Otherwise, mats and tangles start to build up and can potentially hurt the dog.
 Still, they’re an impressive sight to see.

 21. Estrela Mountain Dog